cloudify-cosmo/docs.getcloudify.org/content/cli/nodes.md

 You can use the command to list all nodes and get information on a single node.

+#### Optional flags

+These will work on each command:

+* `-v, --verbose` - Show verbose output.
+You can supply this up to three times (i.e. -vvv)
+* `-h, --help` - Show this message and exit.

 ## Commands

 ### list

+#### Usage
-Usage: `cfy nodes list [OPTIONS]`
+`cfy nodes list [OPTIONS] COMMAND [ARGS]`

-Lists all nodes
+Lists all nodes for a deployment.

-List nodes

-If `DEPLOYMENT_ID` is provided, list nodes for that deployment.
+If `DEPLOYMENT_ID` is provided, lists nodes for that deployment.
 Otherwise, list nodes for all deployments.

 #### Optional flags

 * `-d, --deployment-id TEXT` -
-						The unique identifier for the deployment
+						The unique identifier for the deployment.
-*  `--sort-by TEXT` - 	Key for sorting the list
+*  `--sort-by TEXT` - 	Key for sorting the list.
-*  `--descending` - 	Sort list in descending order [default: False]
+*  `--descending` - 	Sort list in descending order. [default: False]
+*  `-t, --tenant-name TEXT` -  The name of the tenant from which to list the nodes.
+If unspecified, the current tenant is used.
+This argument cannot be used simultaneously with the `all-tenants` argument.
+*  `-a, --all-tenants` -    Include resources from all tenants associated with the user.
+This argument cannot be used simultaneously with the `tenant-name` argument.

 &nbsp;
 #### Example